 - Periodontal disease has destroyed a significant amount of bone causing the tooth to become loose

-A dentist typically recommends the extraction of teeth that are partially exposed or erupted.
+If a tooth is partially exposed or erupted, a dentist will recommend an extraction.
 In this scenario, bacteria can occupy the areas around the tooth causing an infection that can destroy the surrounding bone.
 This not only affects the tooth in question but can also spread to adjacent teeth triggering additional bone loss.
 Impacted teeth create enormous pressure as they try to erupt which can damage the roots of teeth nearby.
 Removing the impacted tooth relieves the pressure and eliminates the plaque trap caused by a tooth that will not erupt.

-Firstly an x-ray must be taken to assure that the extraction of a tooth will not affect one of the large nerves in the jaw or skull.
+First, dental surgeons take an x-ray to make sure the extraction won’t affect nerves in the jaw or face.
 This is usually accomplished with a panoramic x-ray that scans the entire skull.
 The x-ray will determine the degree of difficulty and if any special post-operative instructions are needed.
 Some teeth especially wisdom teeth will require the expertise of an oral surgeon.

 Once its determined that an extraction is necessary a local anesthetic will be given in the form of an injection.
 This will numb the area around the tooth and the tooth itself.

 Simple extractions will first be loosened with an elevator and then pulled with a pair of forceps.
 It may also be necessary to smooth the bone around the socket and close the wound with a stitch.
 Some dentists also like to pack synthetic bone into the extraction socket to help rebuild the bone.
 This is important if the patient is considering placing an implant in the area of the extraction.